Megan faced a lot of challenges as a new mum including multiple surgeries for her young kids and a personal struggle with anxiety.

-For both of Megan’s two children, the difficulties started right off the bat.
+For Megan’s two children, the difficulties started from birth.

-“Both of my kids have had kidney reflux so they essentially, over a series of surgeries and procedures they rebuild the bladder and the kidney and reconstruct the way everything flows which is a really intense major surgery for little ones,” explains Megan.
+“Both of my kids have had kidney reflux so they essentially, over a series of surgeries and procedures, rebuilt the bladder and the kidney and reconstructed the way everything flows which is a really intense major surgery for little ones,” explains Megan.

-For Megan’s son, the health issues didn’t stop there.
+For her son, the health issues didn’t stop there.

 “When he was born, he had severe laryngomalacia, which required airway surgery at five weeks old.”

 “One day I put him in his bouncer.
-I turned to put toast in the toaster – and when I turned back he was completely grey.
-I just picked him up and as I moved him, his airways moved so he started breathing again.” she says, “That happened probably six times over the next two weeks.”
+I turned to put toast in the toaster – and when I turned back, he was completely grey.
+I just picked him up and as I moved him, his airways moved so he started breathing again.” she says.
+This would be terrifying for any mother but even more so for Megan as it continued to happen six more times over the next two weeks.

-Even after multiple trips to the hospital, her son was not triaged, and they were no closer to getting him treated.
+After multiple trips to the hospital they were no closer to getting him treated.
 An understandably nervous Megan decided to lean on her private health cover.